w3f/research/docs/team_members/elizabeth.md

 I am a Research Scientist in Cryptography at Web3 Foundation.
 Currently, my main area of research is threshold cryptography.
 My contributions in this area include the development of novel multi-signature and threshold signature schemes, such as Sparkle (CRYPTO’23, Best Early Career Paper Award), Snowblind (CRYPTO’23), FROST2 (CRYPTO’22), TSPS (ASIACRYPT'23), and SpeedyMuSig (an optimized version of MuSig2).
 Multi-party signatures are used in blockchains in myriad ways.
 They are also the subject of an upcoming call from the U.S. National Institute of Standards and Technology (NIST).
 I am a team member submitting FROST.

+I work on protocol design and provable security for core cryptographic primitives in Polkadot.
+Currently, my work focuses on verifiable random functions (VRFs) with advanced functionalities, which are implemented in leader election protocols and in the distributed generation of public randomness.

 **Short Bio.** I hold a PhD in Mathematics from Brown University, a master's degree in Applied Mathematics from Columbia University and a bachelor's degree in Honours Mathematics from The University of Western Ontario.

 **Selected Publications**